jcleveley-zz/docker-pal/README.md

 Clone this repo and run: `docker build -t <yourname>/pal .`, this should build the required container for using the PAL within Docker.

+**Note:** You will need a BBC developer certificate which needs to be placed in the root of this repo as `dev.bbc.co.uk.pem`

 This repo would go nicely with my [vagrant-coreos-docker](https://github.com/sthulb/vagrant-coreos-docker) repo.